-If you don’t come across a turtle hatching in the wild, the Barbados Sea Turtles project also invites the public to rescued hatchling releases.
+If you don’t encounter a turtle hatching in the wild, the Barbados Sea Turtles project also invites the public to rescue hatchling releases.
 You can get alerts of releases from the Barbados Sea Turtle Project Facebook page.

-Tips for safely swimming with sea turtles in Barbados
+Tips for safely swimming with turtles in Barbados